jiadi-li/visualization_portfolio/final_project_JiadiLi2.md

 <img src="./SalaryUS.JPG" width="300">
 </p>

+Ms. Optimism: "That's impressive!" (more narrative on the interpretation of the graph: probablytalk about internet industry and other related jobs, high pay indicates high importance in the firm and industry & professional growth, etc.) <br/>

+Ms.Pessimism: "Product manager is an emerging position in the internet industry which is relatively higher paid.
+Most of the positions right now only open in metro areas.
+Could you further break down the geographic distribution of the salary along with some living/well-being indices?"<br/>

 2. U.S. House Pricing Index vs. Product Manager Median Base Pay, October 2019 <br/>
 <p align="center">
 <img src="./Viz2-v1.JPG" width="600">
 </p>
 (This Data is collected from [Glassdoor](https://www.glassdoor.com/research/data-sets/) by downloading all the data and manipulate them to the form shown above.)
+Ms. Optimism: "As expected, the highest pay rate corresponding to the location with highest housing expenses.
+Even so, comparing to median base pay in those areas, the salary of a product manager is still decent."<br/>

+Ms. Pessimism: "However, the high salary may also imply two issues:
+  1. The skill requirements for this job is strict and high, and it's hard to find someone truly qualified.
+  2. Most qualified candidates have some job experiences to gain these required skills.
+  To be accurate, we should explore some specific **job requirements** for the role."<br/>

 ### Creation of a user research protocol and completion of at least three interviews